gethinode/hinode/content/post/troubleshooting-formula-errors.md

   "date": "2029-07-29T16:38:14.000Z",
   "title": "Troubleshooting Formula Errors",
   "Slug": "troubleshooting-formula-errors",
-  "description": "Formulas are one of Salesforce’s most powerful tools for manipulating, understanding, and exploring your data.
-From automating routine calculations to enforcing data best-practices, formulas are a key component of making your org work the way you want it to.
-But what do you do when one of those pesky errors stands between you and your vision?.", "tags":
+  "description": "Formulas are one of Salesforce’s most powerful tools for manipulating, understanding, and exploring your data.", "tags":
     [
       "salesforce-admin",